 For more information on the automatic enrolment requirements, see the Automatic enrolment ― overview guidance note.

 For more information on categories of worker, see the Automatic enrolment ― who needs to be enrolled guidance note.

 For further information on qualifying schemes, see the Automatic enrolment ― what types of scheme may be used guidance note.

 The requirement for employers to implement automatic enrolment was introduced in stages, principally by reference to the size of an employer’s workforce as at 1 April 2012 (generally calculated by reference to PAYE scheme size on that date).
-Each employer had a ‘staging date’, which was the
+Each employer had a ‘staging date’,

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login